Simple Living With Nature

 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

-Stinging Nettle Benefits
+Stinging Nettle and Nettle Tea Benefits

 Many people know about stinging nettle, but it is much more well-known for its painful sting than its edible and medicinal qualities.

-If prepared the right way, stinging nettles are delicious and nutritious!
-So many edible wild “weeds” are brushed off as being a nuisance, when they are actually quite tasty, and often have medicinal value as well.
+Many edible wild weeds are brushed off as nuisances, but they are actually quite tasty and often have medicinal value as well.

 Stinging nettle is a very nutritious superfood.
 It has a large amount of many vitamins and minerals, but is particularly high in vitamins A and C, iron, potassium, manganese, and calcium.